 Sharing roles and walking the talk

-Azman Adnan is the father of an eight-year-old girl and two boys aged five and two.
+Mohamad Azman is the father of an eight-year-old girl and two boys aged five and two.
 He is married to Dr. Habibah, a haematologist who he admiringly describes as ‘a certifiable genius of a doctor’.
 Azman works as a sales and marketing director.

 For 41-year-old Azman, being a father also means being a shining example as a partner and a parent.